 What do you use when you use the term ….?

 Did you consider how you might have to curtail a phase of your research if you saw that it was not working?
-Why should we trust the analysis you present in table X?

 Why was …. a good judgement?